ilyasergey/YSC2229/old/week-12_graphs.rst

     write_string_to_file filename

-**Question:** How would you suggest to serialise graphs with non-trivial payloads on nodes and labels on edges?
+**Question:** How would you suggest to serialize graphs with non-trivial payloads on nodes and labels on edges?

 Rendering Graphs via GraphViz
 -----------------------------